 Even with only four months until the long-awaited royal wedding, Kensington Palace has remained tight-lipped regarding any guest list details (maybe that's why we haven't received our invite yet).
 However, rumor has it that one famous family sadly won't be receiving their royal invite in the mail—the Obamas.

-Prince Harry's bromance with Barack led us to believe that his family would land a front row seat to the royal wedding, but his role as former president of the United States might actually stand in the way.
+Prince Harry's bromance with President Obama led us to believe that his family would land a front-row seat to the royal wedding, but his role as former president of the United States might actually stand in the way.

 This news shouldn't come as much of a surprise, since Prince William and Kate Middleton didn't invite any major political officials to their 2011 wedding, including Obama during his presidency.
 Larcombe thinks Harry will follow suit.
 The Foreign Office, which works to maintain the best interests of Britain, usually suggests that "foreign royals, dignitaries, and diplomats" not attend royal weddings, according to Lacrombe.
 Despite Prince Harry and Markle shaking up royal tradition, this is probably one rule they'll keep in line with.
 But, come on—you can't deny how cute it would have been to see the redheaded royal hug it out with his bestie Barack on his wedding day.

 "There were religious leaders, members of the royal family, and commonwealth countries that were invited," Larcombe explained of William and Kate's wedding.
 "It’s all very carefully orchestrated to make sure that there’s no political overtone."